 Arvind Narayanan, CFA, Senior Portfolio Manager and Principal of Vanguard.
-He has been with Vanguard since 2019, has worked in investment management since 2002, has managed investment portfolios since 2006, and has co-managed the Fund since its inception in 2021.
+He has been with Vanguard since 2019, has worked in investment management since 2002, has managed investment portfolios since 2006, and has co-managed the Fund since 2019.
 Education: B.A., Goucher College; M.B.A., New York University.